-I can’t think of a better way to warm up my belly on a cold night than with a bowl of butternut squash soup.
+I can’t think of a better way to warm up my belly on a cold night than with a bowl of heartwarming soup.

 It’s also the perfect food when you’re feeling blue!
 I swear, one spoonful is enough to comfort an aching heart.